Calculating the Area of a Circle for Conduit Fill Math

 Do derating factors affect my conduit fill percentage?

-Derating factors and conduit fill percentage are separate but related calculations.
-Conduit fill is about physical space, while derating (ampacity adjustment) is about heat in bundled current-carrying conductors (NEC Article 310).
-You perform both calculations.
-A high conductor count that is acceptable for fill (under 40%) might still require you to derate the conductors’ ampacity, potentially forcing you to use a larger wire gauge, which in turn affects your fill calculation.
+Derating factors (ampacity adjustments) and conduit fill percentage are separate but related calculations.
+Conduit fill is about physical space, while derating (ampacity adjustment) is about heat in bundled current-carrying conductors (see NEC articles on conductor ampacity).
+You must perform both calculations: a high conductor count that is acceptable for fill (under the Chapter 9 allowable percentage) might still require you to derate conductor ampacity, potentially forcing you to use a larger wire gauge, which in turn affects your fill calculation.

 Continuing Education by State